 But Back to that Vegan Pulled Pork!

-Just fry up the mushrooms with onions, toss in your BBQ sauce, and you’re ready to heap that vegan pulled pork onto the vegan BBQ sandwich OF YOUR DREAMS!
+Just fry up the mushrooms with onions, toss in your BBQ sauce, and heap that vegan pulled pork onto the vegan BBQ sandwich OF YOUR DREAMS!

 Pulled Shiitake Mushroom BBQ

 - 2 cups Big Mama’s Homemade BBQ Sauce – (page 161) or store bought